 Leonard is supposedly an empathetic character.
 When a third-party shows interest in the treatment, he gets his workers to dig up the plants used.
 Power-hungry Audrey, who has said third-party on her side, tells him that anyone who tries to dig up the plants will be sent to prison.
 Leonard tells his workers to stop, then takes up the shovel himself.
 He would go to prison for his morals, but doesn’t want his workers to suffer the same fate.

 But he’s perfectly happy drugging them, I guess.

 At first, I was ecstatic that Walter got his revenge and Audrey was karma’d… except it became more underwhelming the more I thought about it.
-I felt bad for Audrey, for sure.
-There wasn’t enough screen time given to Walter to determine whether we should still root for this ending or if we should be horrified that he was no different to those who mistreated him.
+I felt bad for Audrey, for sure, which put a damper on things.
+I wouldn’t have minded that, only there wasn’t enough screen time given to Walter to determine whether we should root for this ending or be horrified that he was no different to those who mistreated him.
 We didn’t see him gradually uncover his past.
 (No one did that this season, a real let down after the first.)
 I feel like we’re supposed to disapprove of his choice, but honestly it’s hard to tell.
 It just felt out of character.
 He was a little angry, true, but not angry enough to justify drugging a few hundred people the same way he had been IMO.

 Still, it’s not something that can’t have been fixed without a little more time dedicated to it.
 Character development, my friends.
 If you want Walter to slip into the morally corrupt, then you actually need to build up to it.